Malek Jaziri

 He reached the final of the 2018 Istanbul Open, the semifinals in Moscow in 2012, Winston-Salem in 2015, Dubai in 2018 and the quarterfinals in Dubai in 2014.

 Jaziri has been a member of the Tunisia Davis Cup team since 2000, posting an 33–15 record in singles and a 10–14 record in doubles in 41 ties.

-He primarily played on the Futures circuit and the Challenger circuit.

 Jaziri was coached by Tunisian legend Haythem Abid on and off throughout his career.

 He is currently coaching Vasek Pospisil and is the captain of Tunisia’s Davis Cup team.

 Career

 2010

 He appeared in the qualifying draw at the 2010 Australian Open, losing in the first round to Michał Przysiężny of Poland.

 2011: Grand Slam debut

 Jaziri qualified for the 2011 US Open, defeating Brian Dabul, Michael Ryderstedt, and Guillaume Rufin in the qualifying draw.
 This was the first time Jaziri played in the main draw of a Grand Slam tournament.
 In the first round, Jaziri defeated world No. 159, Thiemo de Bakker, in four sets.
 Jaziri lost to world No. 8, Mardy Fish, in the second round.